-The American Press Institute will hold an invitation-only Thought Leader Summit on newsroom listening and dialogue projects on Tuesday, March 27, 2018 in Nashville, TN.
+The American Press Institute held an invitation-only Thought Leader Summit on newsroom listening and dialogue projects on Tuesday, March 27, 2018 in Nashville, TN.

-Creating a Culture of Listening: Using Dialogue to Bridge Divides will gather community-minded journalists, editors and nonprofit leaders who are pioneers of listening and dialogue projects in journalism.
-We’re bringing together people with a range of titles, all of whom have hands-on experience or big ideas on the ways journalists can better understand and serve the whole of their communities.
+Creating a Culture of Listening: Using Dialogue to Bridge Divides gathered community-minded journalists, editors and nonprofit leaders who are pioneers of listening and dialogue projects in journalism.
+The event brought together people with a range of titles, all of whom have hands-on experience or big ideas on the ways journalists can better understand and serve the whole of their communities.

-This summit builds on API efforts to support newsroom practices that help news organizations serve the range of diverse audiences in their communities.
+This summit built on API efforts to support newsroom practices that help news organizations serve the range of diverse audiences in their communities.
 At a time of eroding trust in news organizations and increasing polarization in politics, part of the solution is for newsrooms to use listening and dialogue to form deeper connections, understanding and trust across communities.
-At our summit, we plan to hold in-depth discussions on how to create organizational cultures that embrace listening, effective strategies for facilitating dialogue among divided community groups, and other topics.
+At our summit, we held in-depth discussions on how to create organizational cultures that embrace listening, effective strategies for facilitating dialogue among divided community groups, and other topics.

 Unlike a typical conference, the intimate, interactive summit allows each attendee to be an active participant, sharing their expertise and experiences while gaining actionable insights from others.
-Discussion topics for the day will be surfaced in advance by invitees before arrival at the The Tennessean, our host for the event (and a news organization that is hosting in-person listening events with specific Nashville populations it wants to better understand and serve).
+Discussion topics for the day were surfaced in advance by invitees before arrival at the The Tennessean, our host for the event (and a news organization that is hosting in-person listening events with specific Nashville populations it wants to better understand and serve).

-After the event, the best ideas will be distilled into a public resource related to listening and dialogue projects in journalism.
-Cole Goins, a community engagement consultant and former director of community engagement at Reveal from The Center for Investigative Reporting, is assisting in planning the day and will also write the resource.
+In the coming weeks, the best ideas will be distilled into a public resource related to listening and dialogue projects in journalism.
+Cole Goins, a community engagement consultant and former director of community engagement at Reveal from The Center for Investigative Reporting, assisted in planning the day and will also write the resource.

 Participating organizations included, among others: